Driving license: Applying for the transfer of a foreign driving license

 - This applies to all non-EU countries.

-- an eye test
+- an eye exam

 - proof of “first aid training”